-"I’ve always been drawn to miniatures and their ability to tell a story or evoke an emotion.
-Through my sculptural and photographic work with 1:160 scale figures, I explore the impact of scale and how it effects our perception of the world around us.
+Becky Wareing Steele is an artist living and working in Denver, Colorado specializing in small scale sculpture.
+Her work deals with the commonalities that exist in our shared experiences through the examination of scale and environment.
+Through her sculptural and photographic work with 1:160 scale figures and 1:12 scale objects she explores the impact of scale and how it effects our perception of the world around us.
 This impact can also be found in the way we perceive ourselves in our environment.